 What type of care do I or my loved ones need?

 It can be difficult to work out what type of care you or your loved one requires.
 When you come to St Philips Care we will help you to understand the options, and offer you support in making these difficult decisions.
 Before residents move into our care homes we do a thorough needs assessment to check that the quality care that we can offer is the right care for that person.
 If the needs are too great for our care home we can often recommend an alternative place where we feel the resident may be better suited.
 Our top priority is that all our residents are happy and well-cared in our homes.
 Part of this is having a clear understanding of people’s needs and how best to meet these needs.
 Our experienced home managers will talk you through all the options and help you to reach a considered conclusion.

 Taking the next step: Find and Move to a Local Care Home

 >Moving into a care home can be a big step.
 At St Philips Care we aim to make the transition as smooth as possible.
 Part of this transition is ensuring that it is the right setting for the individual.
-None of us are the same, none of us require the same care, so every choice is a personal one.
-We always use our experience about different types of care to guide and facilitate you to make the best decision for you and your family.
+None of us is the same, none of us requires the same care, so every choice is a personal one.
+We always use our experience with different types of care to guide and facilitate you to make the best decision for you and your family.
 We have over thirty Care Homes around the UK in towns such as Barnsley, Durham, Grimsby & even in Jersey in the Channel Islands.
 See our Care Homes page for the full list of homes.